 The Library has a small print reference only collection.
 There are two online reference sources which are accessible via the links below and via Discover@Bolton:

-Discover@Bolton includes print and electronic books held by the library, as well as giving you an option to search for open access books.
+Discover@Bolton includes ebooks and print books held by the library, as well as giving you an option to search for open access ebooks.

 Search by book title, author or keyword.

 Our Discover@Bolton guide has information and videos to help you search effectively.